girlbossceo/conduwuit/DEPLOY.md

 ## You're done!

-Now you can start Conduit with
+Now you can start Conduit with:
 ```bash
 $ sudo systemctl start conduit
 ```

-and set it to start automatically when your system boots with
+Set it to start automatically when your system boots with:
 ```bash
 $ sudo systemctl enable conduit
 ```